We Can Help Manage Your Aina Haina Rental Property

 - Creative advertising and marketing of property

-- Thorough tenant screening and verification of credit and employment
+- Thorough tenant screening and verification of credit, employment and rental histories

 - Property showings to prospective tenants